Electron diffraction: Low-energy electron diffraction (LEED)

-Reflection high energy electron diffraction (RHEED)
+Reflection high-energy electron diffraction (RHEED)

-RHEED, see the main page for more information and reference, is a technique used to characterize the surface of crystalline materials by reflecting electrons off a surface as illustrated in Figure 20 and 21.
-RHEED systems gather information only from the surface layers of the sample, which distinguishes RHEED from other materials characterization methods that also rely on diffraction of high-energy electrons.
-Transmission electron microscopy, another common electron diffraction method, sample mainly the bulk of the sample due to the geometry of the system, although in special cases it can provide surface information.
-Low-energy electron diffraction (LEED) is also surface sensitive, but LEED achieves surface sensitivity through the use of low energy electrons.
+Reflection high energy electron diffraction (RHEED), is a technique used to characterize the surface of crystalline materials by reflecting electrons off a surface.
+As illustrated for the Ewald sphere construction in Figure 22, it uses mainly the higher-order Laue zones which have a reflection component.
+An experimental diffraction pattern is shown in Figure 23 and shows both rings from the higher-order Laue zones and streaky spots.
+RHEED systems gather information only from the surface layers of the sample, which distinguishes RHEED from other materials characterization methods that also rely on diffraction of electrons.
+Transmission electron microscopy samples mainly the bulk of the sample, although in special cases it can provide surface information.
+Low-energy electron diffraction (LEED) is also surface sensitive, and achieves surface sensitivity through the use of low energy electrons.
 The main uses of RHEED to date have been during thin film growth, as the geometry is amenable to simultaneous collection of the diffraction data and deposition.
-It can, for instance, be used to monitor surface roughness during growth.
+It can, for instance, be used to monitor surface roughness during growth by looking at both the shapes of the streaks in the diffraction pattern as well as variations in the intensities.